pixl8/Preside-CMS/support/docs/docs/06.upgradenotes/10-8/page.md

 ### Create a layout / multiple layouts

-If your existing application has programmed an email layout, you should migrate it using the new [[emailcentre-layouts]] system.
+If your existing application has programmed an email layout, you should migrate it using the new layouts system, see [[creatingAnEmailLayout]].
 This will allow end users to use and configure the layout for custom emails as well as prepare you for migrating your custom system email templates to the new system.

 ### Migrate system email templates

 The [[emailtemplating|legacy email template system]] will continue to work.
 However, we would advise migrating any templates you have to the new system to make the end-user experience as good as it can be (and avoid future maintenance headaches).

-See [[emailcentre-systemtemplates]] for a full guide to creating system email templates in 10.8.0.
+See [[systemEmailTemplates]] for a full guide to creating system email templates in 10.8.0.

 ## Rules engine filters